-I still do list the odd thing on eBay now and again, but it is usually items that we already own and no longer need.
-When I was doing eBay more regularly it was yard sale items that I bought with the intention of reselling for profit.
+I still do list the odd item on eBay now and again, but it is usually items that we already own and no longer need.
+When I was doing eBay more regularly, it was yard sale items that I bought intending to resell for profit.

 5 Yard Sale Finds Worth Reselling For Profit On eBay